Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Wasserstein geometry in a finite volume

 In actual galaxy surveys, data are obtained not with periodic boundary conditions but within a finite observational window of irregular shape,

 The observed density field can be written using the window function $\mathcal{W}(\bm{x})$ as

 In Fourier space this becomes

 which induces mode mixing \citep{1994ApJ...426...23F}.
-Therefore, the Wasserstein distance in a finite window is not simply given by an integral truncated at $k_{\min}$, but contains geometric effects determined by the shape of the observational window.
-From this viewpoint, the Wasserstein distance in a finite volume should be understood not merely as a finite-sample error, but as a quantity that measures the effective scale of mass transport determined by the observational geometry.
+Therefore, the Wasserstein distance in a finite window is not simply given by an integral truncated at $k_{\min}$, but contains geometric effects determined by the shape of the observational window. \CG{Consequently, the Wasserstein distance in a realistic survey depends not only on the finite volume but also on the geometry of the observational window through mode mixing.}